titospadini/ser-machine-faults/README.md

 ## Small and simple dataset

-This part of the project is in `simple_classification.ipynb`.
+This part of the project is in [simple_classification.ipynb](https://github.com/titospadini/ser-machine-faults/blob/main/simple_classification.ipynb).

 For initial testing purposes, this project was using audio files from the following repository: https://github.com/RashadShubita/Fault-Detection-using-TinyML.